Klar/seedback/README.md

 # seedback

-A seed backup tool generating QR codes for printing out.
+A seed or backup tool QR generating site for a paper printout.